Harry Kempen: Life and work

 In the 1980s, Kempen conducted more general research in health behaviour in the Netherlands, which resulted in the 1993 book about "Western standards in mental health."
 He also wrote some biographical articles for the "Biographical Dictionary of Netherlands", and a publication about "The Nijmegen cultural psychology."

 In the 1990s, Kempen and Hubert Hermans developed a new approach in cultural psychology around the concept of the dialogical self.
 In 1993, they published the seminal work The dialogical self: Meaning as movement, and published several articles in American Psychologist, Journal of Personality and Theory & Psychology.
-Despite their success Kempen suffered from depression.
+Kempen experienced depression in the later years of his career.
 In 2000, he died in Nijmegen four days before his retirement from the Radboud University.
-At the university he is remembered by as the "personification of cultural psychology."
+A colleague described him as the "personification of cultural psychology," reflecting his central role in the development of the field at the University.